theo-chengkai-wang/theo-chengkai-wang.github.io/_pages/about.md

 News
 -------
+- _Jan 25_: I am going to POPL 2025!
+Feel free to reach out if you are also going!
 - _Dec 24_: I am starting a research assistantship with Jeremy Yallop at the University of Cambridge, working on metaprogramming and causal probabilistic programming languages.
 - _Sept 24_: I am interning with Gilles Barthe (again) at MPI-SP in Bochum (Germany), this time working on quantum verification.
 - _Sept 24_: I have submitted my master's thesis on Algebraic Theories and Quantum Communication.
 I will also be leaving Oxford.